trejazmine/trejazmine/README.md

 ### Hi!
 I'm Jazmin Trejo

 I' m passionate about innovation and technology, mechatronics engineering student and UX designer and front-end developer in training 👩‍💻✨.

 I have experience in project management, mechanical design in Solidworks and programming in Arduino and JavaScript.
-I have contributed and led the development of practical and educational solutions.
+I have contributed and led the development of practical and educational solutions 🌐.
 In addition, I am an enthusiast of autonomous learning and seek opportunities to apply my skills in environments that promote innovation and sustainable growth 🌱.

 ## Languages & Tools
 ![HTML](https://img.shields.io/badge/-HTML5-E34F26?logo=html5&logoColor=white&style=flat)